ziagham/KeyValueStore/README.md

 # Benchmark program
 First of all, it should be noted that the relevant datasets are placed in a folder called the **datasets**.
 The datasets are privided are categories in three type A, B, and C. Which indicates of YCSB types.
 A for 50:50, B for 95:05, and C for 100:0 percent of read/update ratio.

+> The all scripts have been developed for the Linux environment and can only be run in this environment.

 ## Run a benchmark for one mode only
 In this case, only one mode can be executed and benchmarked.
 One mode means that, for example, a doing benchmark for only 4 threads, or for a duration of 10 seconds, or for a dataset.
 For this purpose